craftcms/docs/docs/nitro/2.x/upgrade.md

 # Upgrading from Nitro 1

 ::: warning
-If you're on Windows, don't.
-Nitro 2 is currently in beta and we're working on Windows support.
+If you’re on Windows, don’t.
+Nitro 2 is currently in beta and we’re working on Windows support.
 :::

 Nitro 2 is built on [Docker](https://www.docker.com/products/docker-desktop) instead of Multipass and nearly everything has changed under the hood.